The way we work has forever changed.

 Here are some of the most common issues which arise for owners of shared-office spaces:

-There are no cookie-cutter solutions for a co-working insurance program.
+There are no cookie cutter solutions for a co-working office insurance program.

-So, whether you’re a business owner starting a new co-working venture, a business already managing multiple co-working offices or a real estate owner looking to convert a property, make sure you work with an experienced broker.
-Any questions, let’s talk.
+So, whether you’re a business owner starting a new co-working venture, a business already managing multiple co-working offices or a real estate owner looking to convert a property, make sure you work with an experienced broker to get the right co-working office insurance policy.
+Contact me today.

 Opinions expressed in this article are solely the author’s opinion, not intended to provide the reader with legal or any other professional advice.
 Should you need advice or opinion, consult with a qualified professional to address your specific needs.